Yeon Sang-ho: Career

 His follow-up The Window was a 30-minute animated short depicting violence in the military, and was the first film of the Independent Short Film Release Project organized by Indiespace, an independent-only theater and Indieplug, a digital distributor of independent films.
 Yeon said the script (illustrated by cartoonist Choi Gyu-seok) was 100% based on his own personal experience while doing his mandatory military service.
 The Window won a Special Mention from the Jury at the 2013 Fantasia International Film Festival.

 Yeon continued to make animation targeted at adults with dark, controversial themes that brutally and incisively explore human nature and social realism.
 His second feature The Fake (2013) critiqued organized religion, as a cult leader swindles rural, uneducated villagers out of their compensation money, while no one believes the local wastrel who discovers the truth (the characters were voiced by Oh Jung-se and Yang Ik-june, who previously starred in Love Is Protein and The King of Pigs).
 Yeon said he wrote the script in 2009 because of his political dissatisfaction regarding issues about the FTA and Four Major Rivers Project.
 The Fake made its world premiere at the 2013 Toronto International Film Festival, and won Best Film of AnimaFICX at the 2013 Gijón International Film Festival, Best Animated Feature Film at the 2013 Sitges Film Festival, and the FIPRESCI Award at the 2014 Korean Association of Film Critics Awards.

 He then cast Ryu Seung-ryong and Shim Eun-kyung as voice actors in his third animated feature, Seoul Station (2015).
 Yeon said he wanted to depict society's collective rage in a "simple, powerful way" by making a zombie film in which zombies are among people protesting for the democratization of Korea.

 In 2016, Yeon released his first live-action film Train to Busan, which takes place on a train to Busan as a zombie apocalypse suddenly breaks out in the country and threatens the safety of the passengers.
 The film was released to rave reviews, with praise given to its characters and use of social commentary.
 A standalone sequel Peninsula was released in 2020, also directed by Yeon.

-In 2024, Yeon was tapped by Toho to write and produce an TV series adaptation of The Human Vapor to be distributed on Netflix.
+In 2024, Yeon was tapped by Toho to write and produce a TV series adaptation of The Human Vapor to be distributed on Netflix.